uwe-app/app/example/draft/index.md

 ## Draft

-This is a home page for a draft example.
+This is a home page for a draft example with a [book](/draft-book/) that uses a custom theme.

 <li>
 {{#children}}